Pithikos/python-rectangles/README.md

 Python rectangles
 =================

 Generic rectangles in screen coordinates.
-Functions to test relations between rectangles are supported like overlap, distance, etc.
+Various methods are given to find if rectangles overlap, the distance between them, etc.

 * A rectangle is made out of four points.
 * Iterating over a rectangle iterates over its corner points.